LarsBesselmann/WCA-EJA-GettingStarted/README.md

 2. Click on the blue button called **Run automated fixes**.
 This will start three recipes to fix the issues.
 They should complete in less than a minute.

-3. In the **terminal window** in VS Code, you should see that the build was successfull.
+3. In the **terminal window** in VS Code, you should see that the build was successful.

     <kbd>![](./images/media/ModResorts_Modernize_AutomatedFixes2.png)</kbd>